-We will make every effort to return the essays at the end of the final test.
+We will make every effort to return grades and comments for your essays shortly after the final test.

 We have only 12 weeks, so you need to start NOW.
 Read ahead, do some exploring.
-It is highly advisable (though not required) to send me an e-mail briefly sketching a possible topic; include a starting reading list if possible.
-I will provide feedback for any such e-mails I get by Friday September 21, and will do my best for those I receive by Monday September 24.
+It is highly advisable (though not required) to send Professor Erickson and Milos Brocic an e-mail briefly sketching a possible topic; include a starting reading list if possible.
+We will provide feedback as soon as possible.
+We cannot guarantee any feedback for things submitted on or after Monday September 28, we may not have time to create feedback and you will not have enough time to react to our suggestions.